To make us who we are, food must agree with the gut and the brain. This venue for scientific gut-brain dialogue is Gastronauts

 When a behavioral neuroscientist sits with a synthetic biologist for breakfast, one can envision a witty probiotic designed to tame our cravings.

-We have 6 sessions with 30 speakers culminating in more than 720 minutes of solid intellectual fun!
+This virtual event will include six stellar scientific sessions of two hours each with a total of 30 speakers culminating in more than 720 minutes of solid intellectual fun!

 Université de Nantes